toml-lang/toml/README.md

 arr6 = [ 1, 2.0 ] # INVALID
 ```

 Arrays can also be multiline.
-So in addition to ignoring whitespace, arrays also
-ignore newlines, and comments before those newlines, between the brackets.
-Terminating commas (also called trailing commas) are ok before the closing bracket.
+Terminating commas (also called trailing commas)
+are ok after the last value of the array.
+Multiline arrays ignore whitespace
+everywhere between the brackets.
+There can be an arbitary number of newlines and
+comments before a value and before the closing bracket.

 ```toml
 arr7 = [